Gina-Frankel/CV/README.md

 ### Problem solving

-I approach problems through divergent and convergent thinking processes.
-I have a good understanding of how to utilise different thinking processes to reach solutions

-At Makers Academy I have refined my problem solving approach.
-External reviewers have provided feedback that I can break down problems very thoroughly and ask excellent questions.
-I use a variety of method to analyse problems, which include User Stories, diagrams and input and output tables.
-In order to solve problems I use divergent thinking methods such as brainstorming, research, and experimentation.
-From this I apply analytical processes to select the best solution.
-I am also good at finding problems that need to be solved.
-For example, my groups final project at Makers was born from my realisation that it was difficult to learn VS shortcuts while simultaneously learning how to code.
+At Makers Academy I  refined my problem-solving approach.
+External reviewers have provided feedback that I can break down problems very thoroughly.
+I use a variety of method to analyse problems, which include input and output tables, User Stories, diagrams and diagrams.
+When I come across something I am not sure how to code I use divergent thinking methods to come up with multiple solutions.
+These methods include brainstorming, experimentation and research.
+I will then select the best solution.

-In my previous career as a teacher I come across many problems, such as how to create learning experiences that were meaningful and engaging but still covered the outcomes of the curriculum; and how to ensure that each experience catered for a diverse range of abilities.
-I used design thinking processes to solve these problems by creating innovative resources, for example I created a game to help children who were struggling with understanding the foundations of maths.
+In my previous career as a teacher, I come across many educational challenges.
+I used design thinking processes to solve these problems by creating innovative resources.
+For example, I created a game to help children who were struggling with understanding the foundations of maths.

 ### Creating shared understanding

-I excel at creating shared understanding and an environment where everyone is actively participating.
+I excel at creating an environment where everyone is on the same page and are able to actively participate.
+Through studying theories of education and my practical experience teaching  I gained a deep understanding of the different ways people process information.
+I am able to make use of these different communication styles to ensure that everyone can understand and participate.

-At Makers Academy, during groups projects I am insistent that everyone can understand and is actively participating.
-I analyse how different people communicate and think, and reflect on ways we can create an environment that everyone can participate.
-I led our final project at the start and was able to create a solid foundation.
-I facilitated the creation of a team charter that was underpinned by shared values, created a clear vision of the purpose of our project, and ensured that everyone was able to communicate their ideas for the project.
+It is because of these skills  I was selected to lead our final project at the start.
+I led the team through deciding on the features and ensured everyone listened to each other's ideas.
+I  was able to create a shared vision by leading the creation of our team charter, which outlined our shared values and the purpose of our project.

-As a teacher I ensured that all children could participate.
-I would draw on various different modes of communication to ensure understanding and engagement.

 ## Technical Skills